MokoenaLee/hang_person_V2/README.md

 Hang Person: The Guesser's Quest
 =================================================================================================
 The Guesser's Quest is a game that applies the same logic as the hangman game where a user is given a fixed number of attempts to guess the characters in a word.
-I have developed this game as a webapplication using Ruby on Rails and deployed to the cloud as a Heroku app.
+I have developed this game as a web application using Ruby on Rails.

 The game logic is as follows:
 - an API call is made to  a random word generator website (watchout4snakes.com)